 Personal Ratings Explained

-You’ll notice that I give each place some stars at the end.
+You’ll notice I give each place some stars at the end.
 They range from ☆ to ☆☆☆☆☆ and the reason(s) behind them are listed in each post.
 I take into account things such as difficulty to find, value for cost, beauty, appeal, facilities and hospitality.
 Every rating is based on my personal experience there so I can’t guarantee you’ll have the same experience, especially with uncommercialized places that depend on who else goes there that day and natural factors too such as recent rainfall etc.

 - ☆☆☆☆☆- Loved the place!
 Would recommend, revisit and take a friend.